Thinkhaya III of Toungoo: Expansion

 Taking full advantage of Ava's troubles, Thinkhaya consolidated his power.
-In 1428–29, he annexed the five irrigated zones of the Yamethin region immediately to Toungoo's north, and even raided the districts towards the Irrawaddy such as Natmauk and Kyaukpadaung.
+In 1428–1429, he annexed the five irrigated zones of the Yamethin region immediately to Toungoo's north, and even raided the districts towards the Irrawaddy such as Natmauk and Kyaukpadaung.
 He next entered into a formal alliance with Pegu by sending his younger daughter Saw Min Aung to Binnya Ran in a marriage of state.
 The allies eyed Prome, the southernmost region still loyal to Ava.
 (In response, Thado appointed his son Thihathu governor of Prome, replacing loyal but old Min Maha, in 1429.)

 In 1430, Pegu and Toungoo jointly invaded Prome.
 Thinkhaya himself led a 5000-strong army, while Ran sent an army of equal size led by Smin Bayan, and a 5000-man naval forces led by Binnya Ein.
 The joint forces defeated the Prome defense forces outside the city.
 The invasion armies and the Pegu flotilla proceeded to lay siege to the fortified city.
 Given troubles closer to home, Ava was unwilling to fight a drawn out war in the south, and reluctantly asked for terms.
 Ava directly negotiated with Pegu as Thado considered Thinkhaya and Nawrahta rebels.
 Thado was prepared to cede Tharrawaddy to Pegu but wanted Nawrahta (now governor of Tharrawaddy) returned.
-After a long drawn out negotiation which came to near collapse a few times, Ava and Pegu reached an agreement that ceded Tharrawaddy to Pegu, and returned the rebellious Nawrahta to Ava.
+After a long drawn out negotiation which came to near collapse a few times, (Note: (Hmannan Vol. 2 2003: 72) and (Harvey 1925: 98): Thado was initially so angry at Pegu's terms that he kept Pegu's envoys waiting for three months without audience.)
+Ava and Pegu reached an agreement that ceded Tharrawaddy to Pegu.
 Thado also sent Princess Soe Min Wimala Dewi to Pegu to wed Ran in a marriage of state.

 Last years

 The Ava-Pegu treaty effectively scuttled Thinkhaya's expansion plans.
 He had to evacuate the Prome territory after the agreement was signed.
-It is unclear what Thinkhaya made of the agreement that sent his brother to Ava, or what his relationship with Ran continued to be.
+It is unclear what Thinkhaya made of the agreement, or what his relationship with Ran continued to be.
 But without Pegu's explicit support, his position weakened.
-He appeared to have lost control of the Yamethin region, which by 1433–34 was controlled by an eastern Shan state.
+He appeared to have lost control of the Yamethin region, which by 1433–1434 was controlled by an eastern Shan state.

 To be sure, his control over Toungoo remained unchallenged.
 The peaceful and prosperous region continued to attract refugees from elsewhere.
 Nonetheless Thinkhaya remained highly concerned about his fiefdom.
 According to Toungoo Yazawin, when he built a new palace, he refused to install the white umbrella (Hti byu), a key part of the regalia of Burmese sovereigns, perhaps not to attract unwanted attention.
 History shows that his concerns were not unfounded: Toungoo formally became a vassal of Pegu within the year of his death.

 He died in 1435 during a routine hunting trip.
 When his son-in-law Uzana seized the throne, his only son Saw Oo sought Ran's help.
 In 1436, Ran came up with an army to Toungoo, and installed Saw Oo as viceroy.